-- (a) the fact that the information is being collected, - (b) the purposes for which the information is being collected, - (c) the intended recipients of the information, - (d) whether the supply of the information by the individual is required by law or is voluntary, and any consequences for the individual if the information (or any part of it) is not provided, - (e) the existence of any right of access to, and correction of, the information,

-(f) the name and address of the agency that is collecting the information and the agency that is to hold the information.
+- (a) the fact that the information is being collected, - (b) the purposes for which the information is being collected, - (c) the intended recipients of the information, - (d) whether the supply of the information by the individual is required by law or is voluntary, and any consequences for the individual if the information (or any part of it) is not provided, - (e) the existence of any right of access to, and correction of, the information, - (f) the name and address of the agency that is collecting the information and the agency that is to hold the information.

-The Privacy Code of Practice for Local Government Council Policy The Code makes provision for Council to depart from this principle where personal information is collected Where Council proposes to collect personal information directly from the person, it will inform that person that the personal information is being collected, what is done with that information and who the intended recipients will be. about an individual for the purpose of conferring upon that person, an award, prize, benefit or similar form of personal Council apply the Privacy disclaimer (see Appendix 2) to all applications to inform individuals and to meet the requirements of Information Protection Principle 3 (IPP 3). recognition without prior or subsequent notification.
-The following are examples of application procedures that will require aa Privacy disclaimer in accordance with IPP 3: Lodging Development Applications; Lodging objections to Development Applications; Lodging applications for approval under the LGA; and When collecting an impounded item.
+The Privacy Code of Practice for Local Government

+The Code makes provision for Council to depart from this principle where indirect collection of personal information is reasonably necessary when an award, prize, benefit or similar form of personal recognition is intended to be, or may be, conferred upon the person to whom the information relates.

+Where Council proposes to collect personal information directly from the person, it will inform that person that the personal information is being collected, what is done with that information and who the intended recipients will be.

+Council apply the Privacy disclaimer (see Appendix 2) to all applications to inform individuals and to meet the requirements of Information Protection Principle 3 (IPP 3).

+The following are examples of application procedures that will require as Privacy disclaimer in accordance with IPP 3:

+- Lodging Development Applications; - Lodging objections to Development Applications; - Lodging applications for approval under the LGA; and - When collecting an impounded item.

 In relation to the Privacy Disclaimer that may be attached to a Development Application provided to objectors, it could be stated that objectors have a right to remain anonymous if they so choose.
 However, should they need to substantiate their objections, anonymous objections may be given less weight (or no weight) in the overall consideration of the Application.